rpm-software-management/dnf/doc/conf_ref.rst

     repository with *the lowest cost* is picked.
 It is useful to make the library prefer on-disk repositories to remote ones.

+``enabled``
+    boolean

+    Include this repository as a package source.
+The default is True.

 .. _repo_gpgkey-label:

 ``gpgkey``